Xogy/xsound/readme.md

 Citizen.CreateThread(function()
     local pos = GetEntityCoords(PlayerPedId())
     xSound:PlayUrlPos("name","https://www.youtube.com/watch?v=6Dh-RL__uN4",1,pos)
-    --some links will not work cause to copyright or autor did not allowed to play video from iframe. xSound:Distance("name",100)
+    --some links will not work cause to copyright or author did not allow to play video from an iframe. xSound:Distance("name",100)

     Citizen.Wait(1000*30)